AdguardTeam/AdguardKnowledgeBase/01.general/09.license-key/docs.en.md

 This is how you can manage your AdGuard licenses and subscriptions.

 #### Renew or upgrade
-You can renew your key for another year, switch to Lifetime protection or make your license Family (thus adding more devices to it).
+You can renew your key for another year, switch to a lifetime protection, or upgrading to the family package (thus adding more devices to it).

 #### Unbind from the device
-If the license key is activated on one or more computers you will see the list of these devices under the license key.
-License key can be activated on a limited number of devices, before using it again you will have to unbind it from one of the computers.
+If the license key is activated on one or more computers, you will see the list of these devices under the license key.
+A license key can be activated on a limited number of devices.
+Before using it again, you will have to unbind it from one of the computers.

-To unbind the license key from the device just click the cross icon next to that device as it's shown on this picture:
+To unbind the license key from the device, just click the cross icon next to that device, as shown in this picture:

 <img src="https://cdn.adguard.com/public/Adguard/kb/newscreenshots/En/General/unbind-en.png?" max-width="900" />